DungTran31/FlappyBird-Game-v2/README.md

 # FlappyBird-Game-v2
-my flappybird game v2 in unity
+my flappybird game v2 in unity for mobile